jimon/premake-ninja/README.md

 ### TODO

-- PCH not supported
 - Resources are not supported
-- Custom build rules are not supported
 - Makefile not supported
 - Bundles of any sort are not supported
 - Clear methods are not supported